apache/logging-log4cxx/src/site/markdown/example-programs.md

 \example com/foo/config1.cpp
 This file is a simplified example of encapsulated Log4cxx configuration.

+\example MyApp.properties
+This is a configuration file that uses multiple appenders.

+\example MyApp2.cpp
+This example can be built with \ref com/foo/config2.cpp or \ref com/foo/config4.cpp to configure Log4cxx on the first call the com::foo::getLogger.

-\example com/foo/config3.cpp
+\example com/foo/config2.cpp
-This file is an example of how to use the current module name to select the Log4cxx configuration file.
+This file is a simplified example of encapsulated Log4cxx configuration.

 \example com/foo/config4.cpp
-This file is a simpler example of how to use the current module name to select the Log4cxx configuration file.
+This file is a example of how provide application specific values for use in the configuration file and to use the current module name to select the Log4cxx configuration file.

 [Configuration Samples]:configuration-files.html#configuration-samples